 When you do talk to your counselor, here are some things you can expect to hear regarding friendships:

-- Be open to change.
 Young adulthood is ripe with evolution and change.
 It’s ok to hold space for preserving old support networks AND make room for new friendships.

-- Consider the nature of your friendships.
 Cultivating friendships via social media has become a common way to befriend people with common interests.
 If you crave quality in-person friendships, think about ways you can discover local social circles that can provide the intimacy and commonality you seek.

-- Spend time exploring your needs and values.
 Making lists of needs and values vs. dislikes might seem silly or obvious at first, but spending the time narrowing your list down to your core values can be extremely helpful in establishing indicators of what you want and need from your friendships.
 This list can also be a helpful reference guide for identifying green lights for deepening relationships or red lights for moving on or ending a friendship.

-- Practice setting boundaries.
 Healthy boundaries extend beyond friendships – they can help you establish your identity (what you are into and what you aren’t into), define your individuality (what makes you unique), and it tells others around you what you will and will not tolerate.
 Practice can help you establish these boundaries early on in a relationship and can help you get comfortable setting boundaries in pre-existing relationships.

-- Take time to heal and try again.
 Friend break-ups can really hurt and that’s ok.
 Asking for help with processing the end of a relationship is normal and healthy.
 A counselor can support you as you mourn the loss of a friendship and when you are ready, help you identify what you might look for when establishing new relationships in the future.